GriffinPlus/docker-nginx-php/README.md

 Forks](https://img.shields.io/github/forks/cloudycube/docker-nginx-php7.svg?label=github%20forks)](https://github.com/cloudycube/docker-nginx-php7)

 ## Overview
-This is a Docker base image deriving from the [base-supervisor](https://github.com/cloudycube/docker-base-supervisor) image.
-At last this image is based on Ubuntu 16.04 LTS.
-It adds NGINX and PHP7-FPM (including common extensions) directly from Ubuntu's package repository and avoids using external repositories.
-The following PHP extensions are included:
+This is a Docker image deriving from the [docker-base-supervisor](https://github.com/cloudycube/docker-base-supervisor) image.
+Summed up  this image is brings along the following features:
+- Based on Ubuntu 16.04 LTS
+- Support for running multiple services via *supervisord*
+- *CloudyCube Container Startup System*
+- *NGINX* and *PHP7-FPM* directly from Ubuntu's package repository (no external repositories needed)

+The following PHP extensions are included in the image:
 - `bcmath`
 - `bz2`
 - `curl`